SuperNova76/FastFrames/docs/tutorial.md

 Defines the list of samples.
 Each sample requires a name (that will be used in the file name for each sample), list of DSIDs (these will be combined!), list of campaigns (these will be combined) and the simulation type.

 Please, check the list of all config options [here](https://atlas-project-topreconstruction.web.cern.ch/fastframesdocumentation/config/).
-As well as a config file used in out CI tests [here](https://gitlab.cern.ch/atlas-amglab/fastframes/-/blob/main/test/configs/config.yml?ref_type=heads).
+As well as a config file used in our CI tests [here](https://gitlab.cern.ch/atlas-amglab/fastframes/-/blob/main/test/configs/config.yml?ref_type=heads).

 The yaml format allows to use some "tricks".
 E.g. it is possible to copy a block of settings (such as variables):